tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

 public keys, CTLS achieves an overhead of XXX bytes over the minimum required by the cryptovariables.

+Although isomorphic, CTLS implementations cannot interoperate with TLS 1.3 implementations because the packet formats are non-interoperable.
+It is probably possible to make a TLS 1.3 server switch-hit between CTLS and TLS 1.3 but this specification does not define how.

 # Conventions and Definitions